 The Cosmopolitan provides 2,995 guest rooms with 2,200 of the rooms featuring private terraces.
 The wrap-a-round terraces give guests views of the surrounding Las Vegas scenery from all vantage points.
 The Cosmopolitan does not charge for children 12 years and younger.
 Guests have a variety of room choices from the Terrace Studio to the One Bedroom Suite.
 If cost is of no concern, the Cosmopolitan's oversized residential style one bedroom suite is ideal for families with its 1,200 square foot living space including 2 baths, separate dining area, kitchenette with microwave and refrigerator, in-suite washer and dryer, high speed internet and flat screen TV.

 Whatever your cravings are at the moment, guests will be satisfied in any one of Cosmopolitan's 12 restaurants choices including a buffet.
-Check out free buffets for children in Vegas!

 The third floor of the Cosmopolitan provides a child friendly sitting area.
 Nestled between two family style restaurants, this common area has nearby family games available such as dominos and arcade games.